hoiekim/rick_and_morty_characters/README.md

 Currently all css script is written in one file, `src/App.css`(except some global styles).
 This is okay since there is not a lot of demands for complicated styling for now.
 But if we are planning to develop this app to be so, there should be consideration to make sure the styling scripts don't get overwhelming 😨

 Personally I prefer using [Styled Components](https://styled-components.com/docs) which is a 3rd party library.
 This library works well with a solid design system that has well defined components.
-Or we can keep current style while separating files by appropriate size and using [Sass](https://sass-lang.com/documentation) for easier coding & readibility.
+Or we can keep current way while separating files by appropriate size and using [Sass](https://sass-lang.com/documentation) for easier coding & readibility.

 ## Improving UX / UI